-(5) A state-supported educational program that serves a juvenile or adult detention or correctional facility shall be responsible for ensuring that FAPE is provided to eligible children in that facility.

-(6) The local school district in which a detention or correctional facility is located (that is not served by a state-supported educational program) shall be responsible for ensuring that FAPE is made available to eligible children in that facility.
-A child's LEA of residence or another public agency with educational jurisdiction may agree to share the responsibility pursuant to a written agreement between or among the agencies involved.
+- (5) A state-supported educational program that serves a juvenile or adult detention or correctional facility shall be responsible for ensuring that FAPE is provided to eligible children in that facility. - (6) The local school district in which a detention or correctional facility is located (that is not served by a state-supported educational program) shall be responsible for ensuring that FAPE is made available to eligible children in that facility.
+A child's LEA of residence or another public agency with educational jurisdiction may agree to share the responsibility pursuant to a written agreement between or among the public agencies involved.

-Children in private schools or facilities.
+N. Children in private schools or facilities.

-- (6) If not otherwise governed by this rule, the department will determine which school district is responsible for the cost of educating a qualified student in need of special education who has been placed in a private school or facility outside the qualified student's resident school district in accordance with the following procedures. - (a) The receiving school district must notify the SEB of the department in writing no later than thirty (30) days after the receiving school district receives notice of the placement.
-The notice, as described on the department's website, must include: name of student, date of birth of student, date of placement, information regarding the qualified student's resident school district, documentation of placement, including student's IEP, cost of placement, and any other information deemed relevant by the SEB.
-The receiving school district must provide a copy of the notice to the district identified as the student's resident district. - (b) The district identified as the student's resident district may provide any additional information it deems relevant.
-Such additional information must be provided no later than 15 days after the resident district receives its copy of the notice described in Subparagraph (a) of this paragraph (c) No later than 60 days after its receipt of the notice described in Subparagraph (a) of this paragraph, the SEB will issue its determination as to which school district is responsible for the cost of educating the student, together with the amount of any reasonable reimbursement owed to the receiving school district.
-The SEB may extend the 60 day timeline for good cause. -- --
+- (6) If not otherwise governed by this rule, the department will determine which school district is responsible for the cost of educating a qualified student in need of special education who has been placed in a private school or facility outside the qualified student's resident school district in accordance with the following procedures. - (a) The receiving school district shall notify the SED of the department in writing no later than thirty (30) days after the receiving school district receives notice of the placement.
+The notice, as described on the department's website, shall include: name of student, date of birth of student, date of placement, information regarding the qualified student's resident school district, documentation of placement, including student's IEP, cost of placement, and any other information deemed relevant by the SED.
+The receiving school district shall provide a copy of the notice to the school district identified as the student's resident school district. - (b) The school district identified as the student's resident school district may provide any additional information it deems relevant.
+Such additional information shall be provided no later than 15 days after the resident school district receives its copy of the notice described in Subparagraph (a) of this paragraph. - (c) No later than 60 days after its receipt of the amount of any reasonable reimbursement owed to the receiving school district.
+The SED may extend the 60 day timeline for good cause. --

-Definitions Used in This Part 6.31.2.7 NMAC DEFINITIONS: A. Terms defined by federal laws and regulations.
-All terms defined in the following federal laws and regulations and any other federally defined terms that are incorporated there by reference are incorporated here for purposes of these rules.
-(1) The Individuals with Disabilities Education Improvement Act of 2004 (IDEA), 20 USC Secs.
-1401 and following.
-CIMARRON MUNICIPAL SCHOOLS utilizes the definitions in the IDEA, its implementing federal regulations, state statutes and rules.
-CIMARRON MUNICIPAL SCHOOLS, by reference in these procedures, and through staff development (as appropriate), shall ensure that personnel are knowledgeable regarding these definitions, and the standards and criteria established through these definitions.
-(2) The IDEA regulations at 34 CFR Part 300 (governing Part B programs for school-aged children with disabilities), 34 CFR Part 301 (governing programs for preschool children with disabilities).
-(3) Pursuant to the paperwork reduction provisions of IDEA 20 USC Sec.
-1408, all definitions, with the exception of those found in Subsection B of 6.31.2.7 below, contained in the IDEA Parts 300 and 301 at 34 CFR Secs.
+Definitions Used in This Part

+6.31.2.7 NMAC DEFINITIONS:

+- A. Terms defined by federal laws and rules.
+All terms defined in the following federal laws and rules and any other federally defined terms that are incorporated there by reference are incorporated here for purposes of these rules. - The federal Individuals with Disabilities Education Improvement Act of 2004 (IDEA), 20 USCSec.1400 et seq.. - (2) The IDEA rules,34 CFR Parts 300 and 301 \. - (3) Pursuant to the paperwork reduction provisions of IDEA 20 USC Sec.
+1408, all definitions, with the exception of those found in Subsection B of 6.31.2.7NMAC, contained in IDEA Parts 300 and 301 at 34 CFR Secs.
 300.1 through 300.45, will be adopted by reference.